vuniem131104/Resume-Evaluation-Based-On-LLMs/README.md

 - **FastAPI** – API server
 - **Redis** – Message queue and temporary result store
 - **RQ / Celery** – Asynchronous task handling (e.g., resume evaluation)
-- **Meta LLM** – Used for text extraction, job/resume standardization and evaluate by matching between standardized json files
+- **Llama 4** – Used for text extraction, job/resume standardization and evaluate content and layout of the resume.
+Also, it will serve as a virtual recruiter and give personalized feedback
-- **Qwen 2.5** – Personalized feedback generation
 - **OpenAI Whisper** – Voice recognition for virtual interviews
 - **Tavily + Web Search Agent** – Recent job recommendations
 - **PostgreSQL** – User history and job storage, user database